ebourg/jsign/README.md

 #### Version 4.1 (in development)

+* The SSL.com eSigner service has been integrated
 * The Ant task can now sign multiple files by defining a fileset (contributed by Kyle Berezin)
 * Fixed the _"Map failed"_ OutOfMemoryError when signing large MSI files
 * Certificates using an elliptic-curve key are now supported